gpdm/TPC-jenseits-beyond/README.md

 I didn't go into long runs of testing outside MS/PC DOS, but a quick test on DR DOS 6 showed, it wouldn't run.
 Further investigation is needed, including other DOS distributions, be it PTS and Paragon DOS and FreeDOS.

-Furterly, the `confram` utility is not very sophisticated, as it only supports only exclusion range at the time.
+Furtherly, the `confram` utility is not very sophisticated, as it only supports one exclusion range at the time.
 It can be extended to have multiple regions covered, which whould maximize the amount of usable conventional memory.